|

 Operculum is circular and made of a horn-like material with several

 circular whorls that are usually quite visible.
-The animal has a mottled
+The animal has fine

-body and fine bars on its proboscis and thick tentacles.
+bars on its mottled body, also on its proboscis and tentacles.
+Eyes

 Sometimes, they are seen in 'bands' of many individuals.
 Small ones